-It is a decadent, almost pudding-like cake made mainly of 'soaked fruits'.
-Soaked fruits simply means a variety of dried fruits that are minced, then soaked over a period of time, in rum and cherry brandy (the alcohol can vary).
-The rich, moist fruits are added to the cake batter then folded with browning (another main ingredient).
-The browning is a thick syrup made from "burning" brown sugar (cooking brown sugar and water until it is thick, dark and caramelized) and gives the cake its dark colour.
-After the cake is baked, its poked, then finished with a drizzle of liqueur.
+It's a decadent, almost pudding-like cake made mainly of 'soaked fruits'.
+Soaked fruits simply means a variety of dried fruits that are minced, then soaked over a period of time in rum and cherry brandy (the alcohol can vary).
+The rich, moist fruits are added to the cake batter then mixed with browning (another main ingredient).
+The browning is a thick syrup made from "burning" brown sugar (cooking brown sugar and water until it is thick, dark and caramelized) which gives the cake its rich dark colour.
+After the cake is baked, it's poked, then finished with a drizzle of liqueur.

 For The Soaked Fruits